 How does NNECL operate?

 Anyone working with Care Leavers in higher or further education can sign up to receive the NNECL newsletter, attend the annual event and to feed into the network or local and regional forums that support NNECL.
-To ensure NNECL is an effective network, a working group has been implemented to act on behalf of NNECL, known as the National Strategy Group.

 The National Strategy Group forms a link between educational providers, their networks and national organisations and agencies.
 The National Strategy Group consists of nominated regional representatives from further or higher education and members of national organisations committed to the progression and support of Care Leavers.

 - Lead the development of strategy to achieve the mission and aims set out by NNECL